heutelbeck/sapl-policy-engine/sapl-documentation/1_1_WhySAPL.md

 In traditional ABAC, the Policy Decision Point (PDP) evaluates a request against policies, consults external data sources if needed, and returns a decision.
 This works well when authorization is a gate - a single check at the start of an operation.

 But many real-world scenarios require authorization that persists beyond a single check.
-A doctor's shift ends while they are viewing a patient record.
+A trader exceeds their daily risk limit while placing orders on a trading platform.
 A device's safety certification expires during an active control session.
 A user's clearance is revoked while they are connected to a classified data stream.
 In these cases, the authorization decision must change when conditions change - without the application polling for updates or missing the transition entirely.

 **Attribute Stream-Based Access Control (ASBAC)** extends ABAC by treating attributes as streams rather than snapshots.
 When a policy accesses an external attribute, the engine subscribes to a live data stream.
 If the underlying data changes - a clock crosses a shift boundary, a certificate expires, a permission is revoked - the engine re-evaluates the policy and pushes an updated decision to the application automatically.